vixentael/my-talks/README.md

 A list of my talks about security engineering, applied cryptography, security usability.
-My Twitter [@vixentael](https://twitter.com/vixentael), my Medium [@vixentael](https://medium.com/@vixentael).
+[Twitter](https://twitter.com/vixentael), [Medium](https://medium.com/@vixentael).

+I have a wide software engineering background, now I work as Product Engineer at cryptographic company [@CossackLabs](http://twitter.com/cossacklabs).
+We build cyber-security tools that provide strong, easy-to-use and hard-to-misuse cryptography for busy engineers.

+* Open source tools:
-I'm product engineer at [@cossacklabs](http://twitter.com/cossacklabs), I work on cyber-security tools that provide strong, usable cryptography for busy engineers.
-Check these open source tools: [Themis](https://github.com/cossacklabs/themis) — the crypto library for storage and messaging in mobile, desktop, and web apps; [Acra](https://github.com/cossacklabs/acra) — database security suite with SQL firewall and IDS.
+   * [Themis](https://github.com/cossacklabs/themis) — the crypto library for storage and messaging in mobile, desktop, and web apps;

-Our team is available for general data security / applied cryptography [consulting and engineering](https://www.cossacklabs.com/dgap/), where we focus on real-world risk prevention and making cryptography-based security a solid foundation of other security measures.
-We conduct practical secure application development [training for developers](https://training.cossacklabs.com) (defensive security).
+   * [Acra](https://github.com/cossacklabs/acra) — database security suite with SQL firewall and IDS;
+   * [Hermes](https://github.com/cossacklabs/hermes-core) — end-to-end encryption engine for data collaboration (mobile, web, infrastructures);
+* [Consultancy](https://www.cossacklabs.com/dgap/) — we work as external security engineering team, helping you to build a cryptography-based security foundation in your apps (covering regulations and real-world risks);
+* [Training](https://training.cossacklabs.com) — secure software development training for developers, architects, managers; we teach how to build, not how to crack.

 Enjoy! 🔒